Image Credit: Luca Onniboni/Unsplash

 What Does A Content Writer Do?

-A content writer creates content.
+Essentially, a content writer creates content.
 The piece that you're reading now, that's content.
-That vacuum cleaner review, the silly article that tells you What Your Dog Breed Says About Your Personality, or the buyers guide on 13 Hot Products From Target--those are all written by content writers.
-As a content writer, it is my job to produce writing and media that readers want to engage with.
+That vacuum cleaner review on YouTube, the silly article that tells you What Your Dog Breed Says About Your Personality, or the buyer's guide on 13 Hot Products From Target--those are all written by content writers.

-Buzzfeed's chief product is content.
-Advertisers will pay top dollar to put an ad in a popular Buzzfeed article because every time someone looks at that article, the advertiser has the potential to make a sale.
+BuzzFeed's chief product is content.
+Advertisers will pay top dollar to put an ad in a popular BuzzFeed article because every time someone looks at that article, the advertiser has the potential to make a sale.
 It's like a single fisherman fishing with thousands of poles.

 How Do I Know Good Content From Bad?